 The chapters cover topics outside the network programming model but useful nonetheless, for example, ssh tunnelling and encryption, but it also includes details that are inappropriate for this volume.
 As an example, there is a large section on programming techniques, which is more approriate in a book on programming languages.
 In this respect it's rather confusing in it's aims and objectives - you should not approach this book without being a reasonably experienced programmer (independent of which language you know) so I conclude that these parts are just superfluous padding.

 However, my two biggest gripes with this book are that, firstly, nearly all the code samples contain errors and some quite serious errors if you are a newcomer to Network Programming - you simply must downoad the samples from the apress website, where they do work.
-Secondly, the phraseology used in places is just too imprecise - ocassionally to the point of confusion.
+Secondly, the phraseology used in places is just too imprecise - occasionally to the point of confusion.
 In the first chapter "Networks and Protocols", which is aimed at a complete beginner, we find, "We've said that an Ethernet frame has a maximum size of 1500 octets.
 Yet an IP datagram has a maximum length of 16 bits".
 The italics are mine and I had to read the second sentence twice before I got the meaning - that an IP datagram uses a 16 bit value to specify the size of the payload i.e. that it can carry 65536 octets.

 The confusion of it's aims and objectives, the imprecise langage, the faulty code and the repetition seriously impact the value of this book - it's just too expensive for the intermediate or expert to rate more highly in star value.